ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Parameters:**
   - name: Name of the new Modeling Ply.
-  - id: Optional id of the new Modeling Ply.
+  - id: Optional ID of the new Modeling Ply.
-  - ply_material: Ply Material (Fabric, Stackup, SubLaminate).
+  - ply_material: Ply Material (Fabric, Stackup, or SubLaminate).
   - ply_angle: Angle of the Ply Material.
   - number_of_layers: Multiplier of this layer.
   - global_ply_nr: Ply number for stacking sequence.
   - oriented_selection_sets: Oriented Selection Set for the expansion of the Modeling Ply.
   - selection_rules: Element Selection Rules for the Modeling Ply.
-  - draping: The type of draping to be used “no_draping”, “evaluate_draping”, or “tabular_values”.
+  - draping: The type of draping to be used.
+Valid types: “no_draping”, “evaluate_draping”, or “tabular_values”.
   - draping_seed_point: Start/Seed Point for Draping.
   - auto_draping_direction: Automatically set draping direction (Default: True).
   - draping_direction: Direction to go in Draping (Default: None).
   - draping_mesh_size: Mesh size used for Draping.
-  - use_default_draping_mesh_size: Wheterh to use a default size for the draping mesh.
+  - use_default_draping_mesh_size: Whether to use a default size for the draping mesh.
 Default is the average element size of the shell mesh.
   - thickness_definition: Enum that describes the method used for thickness definition (Default: Nominal).
   - core_geometry: The assigned core geometry.
   - active: Modeling Ply active.